Zoo in Budapest: Plot

 As Zani gets closer to the girls he lets out a whistle tune and the girls automatically recognize its his.
 The girls move along to look at the ostriches, as the head of the orphanage reads a fact booklet to them.
-While the girls are walking though they start talking to Eve about if she wants to escape now would be the chance, but there is one girl that is strictly advising her against it and warns her of what could happen if she went through with it and got caught.
+As the girls are walking, they start telling Eve that if she wants to escape now would be the chance, but there is one girl that is strictly advising her against it and warns her of what could happen if she went through with it and got caught.
 Since Eve is 18 as of yesterday this might be her only chance to leave.
 They keep walking around the zoo when they come across the lions and Zani is standing in between them and the cage.
 Zani starts talking to the lion, but it is directed at Eve telling the lion to think of all the fun you could have if you were free, and that you just have to take that chance.
 After missing her first window to escape the girls send a signal to the girl at the front by touching the arm of the one in front of her.
 Once receiving that message the girl jumps over the railing and into the pond giving Eve the distraction she needed to escape.
 The girls around her give Eve different clothes and she runs off into the bushes.

 After all of this Zani overhears a couple talking about wanting to buy the fox at the zoo so the wife can turn it into a muff.
-This angers Zani greatly and the first chance he gets shortly there after he steals the woman's fur.
+This angers Zani greatly and the first chance he gets shortly thereafter he steals the woman's fur.
 The woman and the man go to the office to report that her fur has been stolen, and immediately the officers and the Dr. know who did it.

 After that realization you turn your attention back to Paul the little boy with his governess who escapes while getting on the bus all the while his governess is pre-occupied.
 You go straight back to the head of the Orphanage who is realizing as she counts that there is one missing, and that one would be Eve.
-Then you go back to the governess who realizes that the boy is missing and she alerts an officer who go's to look for him.
+Then you go back to the governess who realizes that the boy is missing and she alerts an officer to look for him.
 You see the boy run away and back into the zoo another way, and the officers close up the gates to get in, but the head of the Orphanage informs them that there is still someone in there that is lost, but they assure her that everyone is out.
 She tells the officers that if they do find anyone in there to come get her immediately so she can grab Eve herself.